usarscotus/legal-directory/frcp/rule_87.md

 (i) the clerk must issue a warrant to arrest the property if it is in the government's possession, custody, or control;

-(ii) the court—on finding probable cause—must issue a warrant to arrest the property if it is not in the government's possession, custody, or control and is not subject to a judicial restraining order; and
+&nbsp;&nbsp;(ii) the court—on finding probable cause—must issue a warrant to arrest the property if it is not in the government's possession, custody, or control and is not subject to a judicial restraining order; and

-(iii) a warrant is not necessary if the property is subject to a judicial restraining order.
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) a warrant is not necessary if the property is subject to a judicial restraining order.

 (c) Execution of Process.